New Zealand

 NOTE: The roads in Wellington are typically narrower.

 This car with a white and blue front is mostly found on the North Island.
-Though it can occasionally be found In Canterbury and Marlborough, on the South Island.
+It can occasionally be found In Canterbury and Marlborough, on the South Island.

 Step 3 – Spotlight